This chocolate Guinness cheesecake is rich, decadent, and slightly boozy. It is perfect for celebrating St. Patrick’s Day!

 - 2/3 cup heavy cream

 Preheat your oven to 350 degrees F. Grease a 9-inch round spring form pan with butter and set it aside.

 In a blender or food processor, grind the graham crackers into fine crumbs.
 Add the melted butter and pulse until the mixture resembles damp sand.
 Press the graham cracker crumbs and butter mixture into the bottom of the greased pan in an even layer.
 Bake for 10 minutes.
 Remove the pan and allow it to cool completely before adding the cheesecake batter.

-While the crust par-bakes, melt the chocolate in a double boiler (or in the microwave in 30-second intervals) until smooth.
-Set this aside and allow the chocolate to cool slightly
+Melt the chocolate in a double boiler until smooth.
+Allow the chocolate to cool slightly

 Bake for 60 minutes.
 After that time, turn off the oven, crack the door slightly, and allow the cheesecake to rest in the oven for another 60 minutes.
 After that, remove it to a wire rack and allow it to cool completely.
 Cover and stash in the fridge overnight.

-Once the cheesecake has fully cooled, you can make the ganache and pour it on top.
-To make the ganache: add the chopped chocolate and heavy cream to a microwave safe bowl.
+Once the cheesecake has fully cooled, make the ganache.
+Add the chopped chocolate and heavy cream to a microwave safe bowl.
 Microwave in 30 second increments until the chocolate has melted completely into the cream.
 Whisk to combine.

 Add the room temperature butter and the whiskey.
-Again, whisk to combine.
-Let the ganache cool for a bit, until it has thickened slightly.
+Whisk to combine.
+Let the ganache cool and thicken slightly.
 Pour it on top of the cheesecake.